Why You Need to Add Squats to Your Exercise Routine

 Squats are beneficial to you in many ways, and that’s what makes them so crucial.
 Here are a few of the advantages that the squat delivers:

 - Squats build strength and stamina in the thighs, calves, hamstrings, lower back, and even the upper body.
-Most importantly, they build lung power.
+Most importantly, they create lung power.

 - Squats speed up the body’s overall metabolism.